-- Graduate students must enroll in and successfully complete the department's year-long composition teacher-training program (ENG 611, 612, 613). - Graduate students ordinarily complete ENG 611 and 613 in their first year of coursework in order to qualify for eligibility for GE support in the following years.
-ENG 612 is taken in fall during the GE's first term of teaching, normally in the second year of study. - Graduate students must be making satisfactory progress toward degree. - Graduate students must be in good academic standing.
+- Graduate students must enroll in and successfully complete the department's year-long composition teacher-training program (ENG 612, 613). - Graduate students typically complete ENG 613 in the Fall (Winter if necessary) and ENG 612 in Spring of their first year of coursework in order to qualify for eligibility for GE support in the following years. - Graduate students must be making satisfactory progress toward degree. - Graduate students must be in good academic standing.